Metron-Project/metron-project.github.io/blog/2026-07-01-june-update/index.md

 date: 2026-06-29
 ---

-June has been a fairly quiet month for Metron.
-We shipped a major site UI refresh, a round of reading list improvements, several usability wins across issue and series pages, a new timeline page, account deletion support, and a handful of important bug fixes.
+June was a busy month for Metron.
+We shipped a major site UI refresh, a round of reading list improvements, several usability wins across issue and series pages, a new timeline page, account deletion support, and a handful of important bug fixes — plus some exciting news from third-party developers building on the Metron API.
 Here's a rundown of everything that landed.

 <!-- truncate -->

 ## Monthly Statistics

-During May the [Metron Project](https://metron.cloud/) added the following to its database:
+During June the [Metron Project](https://metron.cloud/) added the following to its database:

 - Users: **TODO**
 - Issues: **TODO**